July 21, 2010 | By Bill Gates

-Bill believes that one important way to stop the spread of AIDS is by empowering women to protect themselves from infection.
-He’s encouraged that new research shows positive results from women using antiretrovirals for HIV/AIDS prevention.
+I believe that one important way to stop the spread of AIDS is by empowering women to protect themselves from infection.
+I'm encouraged that new research shows positive results from women using antiretrovirals for HIV/AIDS prevention.

 As I mentioned in my speech to the XVIII International AIDS Conference on Monday, one promising area in the fight against HIV/AIDS is antiretroviral (ARV) -based prevention: pills, injections, and gels that contain the drugs now used for treatment.

 And so it really was a privilege to be in Vienna when the incredibly exciting results of a new study were released.
 The Centre for the AIDS Programme of Research in Africa (CAPRISA) microbicide trial, the first of a new generation of ARV-based microbicides, showed reduced risk of HIV and herpes infections in women.
 This is the first time that a microbicide has been found to be effective.

 What makes this so important is that we are a big step further in putting HIV prevention in the hands of women, who account for the majority of HIV infections worldwide.

 The CAPRISA microbicide is a topical gel that contains tenofovir—an antiretroviral drug widely used to treat HIV infections which women in the study inserted up to 12 hours before sex and soon after having sex for a maximum of two doses in 24 hours.